pushp1997/Hackernews-Scraping/README.md

 ### Business Requirements:

-1. Scrape TheHackernews.com and store the result (Desription, Image, Title, Url) in mongo db
+1. Scrape TheHackernews.com and store the result (Description, Image, Title, Url) in mongo db
-2. Maintain two relations - 1 with the url and title of the blog and other one with url and its meta data like (Desription, Image, Title, Author)
+2. Maintain two relations - 1 with the url and title of the blog and other one with url and its meta data like (Description, Image, Title, Author)

 ### Requirements: